web-illinois/toolkit/CONTRIBUTING.md

 #### Before deployment

 * Make sure the package.json has been updated
-* Make sure visual tests have been updated
-* Make sure all unit tests have been run and have passed
-* Make sure all accessibility tests have been run and have passed
+* Make sure all tests have been run and have passed

 #### After deployment

 * Merge the main branch back to develop.
 * Delete the release branch (if one exists).
-* Make a note in the wiki saying the new release is done.
-* Create codepens from the develop to the new release if you are updating a major or minor release.
 * Push announcements to Teams, listserv, etc.